 Paragraph (c) refers to a system of risk management policies and procedures designed to monitor and manage the risks associated with a mandatory clearable derivative.
 We expect that such procedures would be regularly reviewed.
 We are of the view that counterparties relying on this exemption may structure their centralized risk management according to their unique needs, provided that the program reasonably monitors and manages risks associated with noncentrally cleared derivatives.
 We would expect that, for a risk management program to be considered centralized, the evaluation, measurement and control procedures would be applied by a counterparty to the mandatory clearable derivative or an affiliated entity of both counterparties to the derivative.

-Paragraph (d) refers to the terms governing the trading relationship between the affiliated entities for the mandatory clearable derivative that is not cleared as a result of the intragroup exemption.
-We would expect that the written agreement be dated and signed by the affiliated entities.
-An ISDA master agreement, for instance, would be acceptable.
+Paragraph (d) refers to the terms of the mandatory clearable derivative that is not cleared.
+A trade confirmation, for instance, would be acceptable.